 What’s the best way to brainstorm?
-While there are basic rules that make the process meaningful and effective, there are literally dozens of ways to actually inspire creative ideas.
-Many facilitators use more than one technique in a single brainstorming session in order to keep the creative juices flowing while supporting different styles of thought and expression.
+While there are basic rules that make the process meaningful and effective, there are dozens of ways to inspire creative ideas.
+Many facilitators use more than one technique in a single brainstorming session to keep the creative juices flowing while supporting different styles of thought and expression.

 Depending upon your situation, you may want to start with one of the unique approaches described below.
 Or… you may want to start with “basic brainstorming,” and then switch things up as needed to ensure you generate a good quantity of really useful, creative ideas.

-Basic brainstorming is not complex—though there are important techniques for ensuring success.
+Basic brainstorming isn't complex—though there are important techniques for ensuring success.
 Here, in a nutshell, is how basic brainstorming works: